alexandremathiasdonnat/Quantitative-Research-Projects/02-Optimal_Stopping-American_Options/README.md

 ## About

-*Sometimes, the hardest question in financial problems isn’t what to do, it’s when to do it*.
+*Sometimes, the hardest question in financial problems isn’t what to do, it’s when to do it.
 This section explores that razor’s edge between patience and action: when waiting has value, and when it silently destroys it.
 From martingale theory to the Snell envelope, we learn how time itself becomes a tradable asset, and how American options transform this invisible timing game into real monetary worth.*